martindube/presentations/README.md

 # presentations

-Slides and other content related to presentations I've given
+Slides and other content of previous presentations.